This is UNISON’s second statement, made under section 54 of the Modern Slavery Act 2015 for the financial year ending 31st December 2017.

 UNISON does not permit its key suppliers to subcontract work except where prior permission has been obtained.

-As contracts are renewed with key suppliers we are including a new clause to ensure the Modern Slavery Act requirements are included within the terms and conditions of contract.
+As contracts are renewed with key suppliers we ensure that Modern Slavery Act requirements are included within the terms and conditions of contract.

-We have updated our terms and conditions of purchase to incorporate a new clause confirming UNISON’s commitment to ensuring slavery and human trafficking is not taking place, for any new contracts with key suppliers.
+UNISON’s terms and conditions of purchase include a clause confirming UNISON’s commitment to ensuring slavery and human trafficking is not taking place.
+UNISON reserves the right to terminate its contracts if the supplier breaches the clause and slavery or human trafficking is found.

 Staff training about slavery and human trafficking